Gau (territory)

 Gau (German: /de/; gouw /nl/; gea /fy/ or goa /fy/) is a Germanic term for a region within a country, often a former or current province.
 It was used in the Middle Ages, when it can be seen as roughly corresponding to an English shire.
-The administrative use of the term was revived as a subdivision during the period of Nazi Germany in 1933-1945.
+The administrative use of the term was revived as a subdivision during the period of Nazi Germany in 1933-1945, hence Gauleiter.
 It still appears today in regional names, such as the Rheingau or Allgäu.

 Middle Ages

 Etymology

 The Germanic word is reflected in Gothic gawi (neuter; genitive gaujis) and early Old High German gewi, gowi (neuter) and in some compound names -gawi as in Gothic (e.g. Durgawi "Canton of Thurgau", Alpagawi "Allgäu"), later gâi, gôi, and after loss of the stem suffix gaw, gao, and with motion to the feminine as gawa besides gowo (from gowio).
 Old Saxon shows further truncation to gâ, gô.
 As an equivalent of Latin pagus, a gau is analogous with a pays of the Kingdom of France, or of Lotharingia.

-Old English, by contrast, has only traces of the word, which was replaced by scire (modern English shire) from an early time, in names such as Noxga gā, Ohtga gā and perhaps in gōman, ġēman "yeoman", which would then correspond to the Old High German gaumann.
+Old English, by contrast, has only traces of the word, which was replaced by scire (modern English shire) from an early time, in names such as Noxga gā, Ohtga gā in SE England, possibly giving Reading, Woking, Abingdon, Hastings.
+It has been speculatively linked to gōman, ġēman "yeoman", which would then correspond to the Old High German gaumann.
 However, the Oxford English Dictionary connects the etymology of yeoman to young instead.